saravanavenkatesh/DataScience/README.md

 # DataScience
-Machine learning and data analytics work
+Machine learning and data analytics work.
+More updates to come up